Asana/bazels3cache/README.md

 ### Offline usage

-It is often desirable to have Bazel continue to work even if you are offline.
+As mentioned above, it is often desirable to have Bazel continue to work even if you are offline.
 By default, if `bazels3cache` is unable to reach S3, it will _not_ report error messages back to Bazel; it will continue to function, passing appropriate success codes back to Bazel.

 The way this works is: